TheStrupf/pxl-platformer/README.md

 ## Game idea
 The game will end up as some kind of Metroidvania.
 I'm thinking about a healthy mix of The Legend of Zelda: The Wind Waker, Ori and the Blind Forest and Celeste.
 I'm basically trying to make the game NES Zelda II should have been.
 We'll see how it goes.

+## Tools
+- Visual Studio Code
+- GCC compiler
+- Aseprite
+- Tiled Map Editor
+- Bfxr

+For Aseprite I'm using a [custom script](aseprite_export_indexed_json.lua) to export indexed images to a .json file.
+Aseprite palette: 0 = transparent index, 1 = first "regular" color.
+The script writes all indices to a long string of hex values: "255, 1, 31, ..." = "FF011 ...".
+However, all indices get reduces by 1 so the written index conforms to the *actual palette index* and the transparent index 0 becomes 255 = FF.
+Credits for the very first iteration: [community.aseprite.org/t/exporting-indices/5295](https://community.aseprite.org/t/exporting-indices/5295).

+I'll write a custom .json parser to load exported images and Tiled maps.

 ## Programming
 - C99 standard
-- Custom coded indexed software rendering (PICO-8 extended palette), final frame buffer pushed to OpenGL via Raylib
+- Custom coded indexed software rendering, final frame buffer pushed to OpenGL via Raylib

 ### Dependencies
+I'll try to keep the dependency on Raylib and other external libraries low.

+**External**

 - Raylib

+**Standard library**

 - stdlib.h
 - stdint.h
 - stdbool.h
 - stdio.h
 - string.h
 - float.h

-I'll try to keep the dependency on Raylib and other external libraries low.
+- math.h

 ### Building